The Marble Steps Leading to the Church of Santa Maria in Aracoeli in Rome

-The Marble Steps Leading to the Church of Santa Maria in Aracoeli in Rome is a painting by the Danish painter, C. W. Eckersberg.
+The Marble Steps Leading to the Church of Santa Maria in Aracoeli in Rome is an oil-on-canvas painting by the Danish painter C. W. Eckersberg.
 It was painted in 1814–1816.

 Choosing a position from below, Eckersberg created a composition of firm vertical and diagonal lines in this painting of Santa Maria in Ara Coeli, a medieval church in Rome.
 He painted the picture while being outside and carefully recorded the mid-morning sunlight and shadows.